Intuition is that feeling in your gut when you instinctively know that something you are doing is right or wrong.

 And yet they both appear to involve the transformation of ideas into something tangible, novel, and valuable in communicating ideas and solving problems.

-The idea that intuition is perceptual, linking disparate pieces of information, subconsciously, also suggests considerable interplay with creativity.
-Both intuition and creativity appear to, at some level, combine data from multiple sources, into something coherent (Raidl & Lubart, 2001).
+The idea that intuition is perceptual, subconsciously linking disparate pieces of information, also suggests considerable interplay with creativity.
+Both intuition and creativity appear, at some level, to combine data from multiple sources into something coherent (Raidl & Lubart, 2001).

 Recent research has identified links between intuition and the early stages of the creative process, including idea generation and evaluation stages (Pétervári, Osman, & Bhattacharya, 2016).

-7 Books On The Topic
+7 Books on the Topic

 You can learn to become more intuitive (Epstein, 2010).
 Use the following books to explore the topic further:

 - Blink: The Power of Thinking Without Thinking – Malcolm Gladwell (Amazon)

 - The Myth of Experience: Why We Learn the Wrong Lessons, and Ways to Correct Them – Emre Soyer and Robin Hogarth (Amazon)

 - Flow: The Psychology of Optimal Experience – Mihaly Csikszentmihalyi (Amazon)